pioterolech/blockchaincom-example/README.md

 ## Ideas for improvment:
     - should be one more UseCases module/layer as an app will grow in complexity
-    - RxSwift, Cleanse is a quite fat third party dependency across modules
+    - RxSwift, Cleanse are quite fat third party dependency across modules
     - NetworkInfo should be separate datasource module
     - some error handling code in presenters is not implemented
     - no fastline/ci
+    - use carthage+rome for better framework managment

+## Known issues:
+    - There might be a crash in unit tests, related to SPM embeding two RxSwift framework to test budnle